Aishanipach/AR_Vbutton/README.md

 # AR Vbutton 🖲
-### An augmented reality 3-D cube made to rotate in space using a button which triggers when it senses a hand over it.
+### An augmented reality 3-D cube made to rotate in space using a button which triggers by detecting a hand over that is hovering over  it.

 `Unity (2019.4.2f1)`  `Vuforia (8.1 Patch)`